-- An initial assessment to identify the focus of the MST intervention; - Therapeutic interventions with the individual and his or her family; - Peer intervention which refers to the practice of intervening in peer relationships which may be unhealthy and thus hinder the recovery of the recipient. - Specialized therapeutic and rehabilitative interventions which address all areas seen as contributing to an individual's delinquency including, but not limited to: - Substance abuse - Sexual abuse; or - Domestic violence - Crisis stabilization.
+- An initial assessment to identify the focus of the MST intervention; - Therapeutic interventions with the individual and his or her family; - Peer intervention which refers to the practice of intervening in peer relationships which may be unhealthy and thus hinder the recovery of the recipient. - Specialized therapeutic and rehabilitative interventions are available to address all areas seen as contributing to an individual's delinquency such as: - Substance abuse. - Sexual abuse and - Domestic violence - Crisis stabilization.